-All permanent gifts and memorials to the church shall be approved by the Congregation Council.
+All tangible gifts to the church in memory or in honor of an individual shall be approved by the Congregation Council.
 All such gifts shall be evaluated as to appropriateness, quality, theology (with the advice of a Pastor), and any additional costs which may occur with the acceptance of the gift.
 If the gift is deemed inappropriate, the Council may refuse acceptance.
 Donors shall be advised of this procedure.